jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 #### Object-based

 Allow specification of constraints, but not overall structure.
-Objects are instances of classes; classes and objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs)
+Objects are instances of classes; classes and objects have attributes (properties, characteristics, adjectives/nouns) and methods (actions, functions, behaviors, verbs).

 - Entity-Relationship (ER)
 - Semantic (not sure how this is different from a graph data model)